 The Honors Program at Elon University is a community of exceptional students from all majors.
 It offers all the best features of an Elon education: challenging courses with strong faculty mentors, exciting research opportunities, exposure to international perspectives through global study, and a community of faculty and student inquirers who want to be fully engaged in a rewarding academic experience.

 We invite current students, prospective students and faculty to explore our Web site to learn more about our mission, curriculum, people and opportunities.
+Click here for a summary of the program or explore the tabs on the left for more information.

 Calendar for 2016-2017: Here is the draft of the calendar for the 2016-2017 school year.
 Classroom locations cannot be confirmed until the first day of class for each semester so please check back after that date for a final version.
 Please go ahead and add these dates to your calendar.